-If you’ve missed the deadline you will receive an automatic £100 fine from HMRC.
-The late filing penalty is imposed regardless of whether you owe tax or not, so even if your business activities have not resulted in a profit, you must still meet complete a tax return.
+If you miss this deadline, you will receive an automatic £100 fine from HMRC.
+This late filing penalty is imposed regardless of whether you owe tax or not, it is for failing to put in the SA100 tax return form (which you’ll find when you signed into your .GOV account with your HMRC user ID).
+That means even if your business activities have not resulted in a profit, you must still meet complete a tax return.

-Additional penalties are imposed after 6 and 12 month periods (which may be based on the amount of tax owed).
-You should expect to be charged interest on any unpaid tax.
+Failure to file your tax return within the following 3 months (by the end of April) could result in an additional £10 a day fine for 90 days, bringing the total penalty to £900.
+Additional penalties are then imposed after 6 and 12 month periods (which may be based on the amount of tax owed).
+You should also expect to be charged interest on any unpaid tax.

-Can I escape the HMRC fine?
+2. Can I Appeal the £100 HMRC fine?

 You can appeal a late payment penalty.
 HMRC says it will not impose the late filing penalty for people who have a “reasonable excuse”.
 This means that, in some cases, they will reverse the penalty.
 Typical reasons fines will typically be waived or suspended if HMRC’s online services pages have not been working though.
 However, HMRC will not cancel penalties for those who found the self-assessment online system difficult to use, didn’t understand the form or did not receive the automated official reminder.

 Read this guide to find out how to appeal an HMRC self-assessment penalty and the form you’ll need to use.